 - 1/2 cup chopped fresh cilantro

-Lower the heat and stir in the glass noodles and 1/3 cup water.
+- Lower the heat and stir in the glass noodles and 1/2 cup chicken broth.
 Cook for another couple minutes.